Southwest Mountains

-The Southwest Mountains of Virginia are a mountain range centered on Charlottesville, parallel to and geologically associated with the Blue Ridge Mountains, which lie about 30 miles (50 km) to the west.
+The Southwest Mountains of Virginia are a mountain range centered on Charlottesville, parallel to and geologically associated with the Blue Ridge Mountains, which lie about 30 mi to the west.
+The range is breached by the Rivanna River between Monticello and Pantops Mountain.
 Some of the more prominent peaks include Carters Mountain, Fan Mountain, Brush Mountain, Peters Mountain, Walton's Mountain, and Hightop Mountain.

 Geography

-The Southwest Mountains are not particularly large.
+The Southwest Mountains are not particularly large, the highest point barely reaching 1,800 feet.
 They are one of the easternmost ranges in Virginia (along with the geologically associated Bull Run Mountains and Catoctin Mountain) and the viewshed for the Blue Ridge Mountains through Nelson and Albemarle Counties.

 The range bisects Nelson, Albemarle, and Orange counties.
 A portion of the Southwest Mountains in Albemarle County has been designated a Rural Historic District by the National Park Service, though none of the range is designated as state or national parkland.
-Mineral resources of soapstone and vermiculite continue to be mined here.

 Geology

 The Southwest Mountains are underlain by a belt of Catoctin greenstone, which forms the eastern edge of the Blue Ridge anticlinorium.
 The Catoctin Greenstone belt extends north into Maryland and also supports the Bull Run and Catoctin Mountains.
 The basalt flows which were metamorphosed to greenstone were deposited during the latest Precambrian age and first uplifted during Grenville Orogeny then again during the Alleghenian Orogeny, in which they were also transported westward to their present location.

+The mountains are part of EPA ecoregion 64c, the Northern Piedmont Uplands, and are typically defined by Appalachian oak forests, composed primarily of oaks and hickories.
+The Catoctin greenstone leads to a mafic or basic soil composition with a relatively high PH, corresponding to "more fertile soils weathered from metabasalt, [where] Basic Oak-Hickory Forests form the forest matrix.
+In contrast to Oak/Heath Forests, these communities are relatively species-rich, with patchy but diverse herb layers and very few heath shrubs.
+Instead, small trees such as redbud and eastern hop hornbeam dominate the understory."